wadpac/GGIR/docs/reference/check_myfun.md

 ## Value

-0 if all checkes passed, 1 if one or more checks did not pass.
+0 if all checks passed, 1 if one or more checks did not pass.
 Error message are printed to the console with feedback on which checks did not pass.